DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

 - If a turtle moves, it gets hungry
 - If turtles are hungry they can eat each other

-In this example, Alice, Bob and Eve will wander arround in the map, but Bob is a cannibal, therefore he will eat Alice and Eve at some point.
+In this tutorial, Alice, Bob and Eve will wander arround in the map, but Bob is a cannibal, therefore he will eat Alice and Eve at some point.